kateaew/Assignment_one/README.md

 ## Programme
 The programme for the user to run is the model.py, supplemented by agentframework.py.

 This is the final programme, showing the agents animating and moving around by means of a .GIF.

 The environment is plotted from the in.txt file, the agents are then created randomly.

-The agents move around the environment created in a random fashion - 'eating' the parts it comes into contact too.
+The agents move around the environment created in a random fashion - 'eating' the parts it comes into contact to.

 The agents then share parts they've eaten with a neighbour and a calculation is written out as a csv file at the end of the script to show how much has been stored by each agent.

 ## Issues